Jourdan Dunn: Early life and discovery

-In early 2006, at the age of 15, she was scouted by an agent from Storm Management, while accompanying a friend in a London Primark.

 Personal life

-She has a son born in 2009 named Riley.
+She has one child.
 On 1 February 2020, Dunn became engaged to rapper Dion Hamilton.

 Career

 At the age of 16, Dunn made her runway debut in the New York shows in the autumn of 2007, walking in shows for Marc Jacobs and Polo Ralph Lauren, among others.
 Soon after, she quickly rose to prominence within the industry.
 In 2007, she was featured on British Vogue as a "new star," and in 2008 Style.com listed her as one of the top 10 newcomers.
 She also walked 75 shows during the spring/summer 2008 season, including Louis Vuitton and Valentino.
 Dunn has since become a major fixture on runways, having walked for the industry's biggest designers.
 She was often distinguished for being the only black model in shows, for which she later condemned designers.
 She has garnered attention for her legs and for her walk which she says she practises frequently with very tall heels, walking over 60 shows during the spring 2009 season.